thomiz/fsh-no-basis/no-basis/CurrentBuild/StructureDefinition-no-basis-person-citizenship.md

 **Usages:**

-* Examples for this Extension: [RelatedPerson/Sorgard-Erlend-RelatedPerson](RelatedPerson-Sorgard-Erlend-RelatedPerson.md)
+* This Extension is not used by any profiles in this Implementation Guide

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/hl7.fhir.no.basis|current/StructureDefinition/no-basis-person-citizenship)